On the algebraic K-theory of higher categories

 A category with a subcategory of weak equivalences (or, in the parlance of \cite{BarKan1011}, a \emph{relative category}) is one way of exhibiting a homotopy theory.
 A \emph{quasicategory} is another.
 It is known \cite[Cor.
 6.11]{BarKan1011} that these two models of a homotopy theory contain essentially the same information.
 Consequently, if one wishes to employ the flexible techniques of quasicategory theory, one may attempt to replace the category with weak equivalences in Waldhausen's definition with a single quasicategory.

 But what then is to be done with the cofibrations?
 In Waldhausen's framework, the specification of a subcategory of cofibrations actually serves two distinct functions. \begin{enumerate}[(1)] \item First, Waldhausen's Gluing Axiom \cite[\S 1.2, Weq.
-2]{MR86m:18011} ensures that pushouts along these cofibrations are compatible with weak equivalences, so in fact these pushouts are all \emph{homotopy pushouts}.
-For example, pushouts in the category of simplicial sets along inclusions are homotopy pushouts; consequently, in the Waldhausen category of finite spaces, the cofibrations are monomorphisms. \item Second, the cofibrations permit one to restrict attention to the particular class of cofiber sequences one wishes to split in $K$-theory.
+2]{MR86m:18011} ensures that pushouts along these cofibrations are compatible with weak equivalences.
+For example, pushouts in the category of simplicial sets along inclusions are compatible with weak equivalences in this sense; consequently, in the Waldhausen category of finite spaces, the cofibrations are monomorphisms. \item Second, the cofibrations permit one to restrict attention to the particular class of cofiber sequences one wishes to split in $K$-theory.
 For example, an exact category is regarded as a Waldhausen category by declaring the cofibrations to be the admissible monomorphisms; consequently, the admissible exact sequences are the only exact sequences that algebraic $K$-theory splits. \end{enumerate}